Linear B: Ideograms

-They have no phonetic value and are never used as word signs in writing a sentence, unlike Japanese kanji or Hittite cuneiform.
+They have no phonetic value and are never used as word signs in writing a sentence, unlike Han characters or cuneiform.
 Ideograms are typically at the end of a line before a number and appear to signify to which object the number applies.
 Many of the values remain unknown or disputed.
 Some commodities such as cloth and containers are divided into many different categories represented by distinct ideograms.
 Livestock may be marked with respect to sex.

 The numerical references for the ideograms were originally devised by Ventris and Bennett and divided into functional groups corresponding to the breakdown of Bennett's index.
 The groups are numbered beginning 100, 110, 120 etc., with some provision of spare numbers for future additions; the official CIPEM numberings used today are based on Ventris and Bennett's numbering, with the provision that three or four letter codes (written in small capitals), based on Latin words that seemed relevant at the time, are used where the meanings are known and agreed.
 Unicode (as of version 5.0) encodes 123 Linear B ideograms.

 The ideograms are symbols, not pictures of the objects in question; for example, one tablet records a tripod with missing legs, but the ideogram used is of a tripod with three legs.
 In modern transcriptions of Linear B tablets, it is typically convenient to represent an ideogram by its Latin or English name or by an abbreviation of the Latin name.
 Ventris and Chadwick generally used English; Bennett, Latin.
 Neither the English nor the Latin can be relied upon as an accurate name of the object; in fact, the identification of some of the more obscure objects is a matter of exegesis.